- Google Chrome

 Also linuxbrew will install fish, which is hopelessly outdated in e.g. Ubuntu 16.04.

-flatpak enables many nice sandboxed apps via flathub and is shiny and gui-friendly.
+flatpak enables many nice sandboxed apps via flathub and is shiny and gui-friendly, and seems to include update infrastructure.

 sudo add-apt-repository ppa:alexlarsson/flatpak sudo apt update sudo apt install flatpak sudo apt install gnome-software-plugin-flatpak flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo